michaelhojungyoon/BIOF501A_Project/README.md

 # Workflow overview:

 The objective of this project was to create a workflow that would take paired-end sequence files to process through the DADA2 pipeline as part of nf-core/Ampliseq.
 Resulting output files should include sequence quality and dada2 output files showing the number of species assigned to each sample categorized by ASV ID.
-Further analysis can be conducted on R to generate relative abundance plots.
+Further analysis can be conducted on R to visualize abundance.

 https://nf-co.re/ampliseq